googlecodelabs/migrate-python2-appengine/step3a-flask-firestore-py3/README.md

 fs_client = firestore.Client()
 ```

 By performing the migration from Cloud NDB to Cloud Datastore, you've already done the heavylifting to get to Cloud Firestore.
 Rather than setting a "key" for your entities, you put them in a Firestore collection with the key name.
 Notice how similar adding new data records are below.
-One difference is that for compatibility reasons, Firestore records use Unicode strings, hence the `u''` leading indicator in front of the Python 2 string literals.

 [Querying data in Firestore](https://cloud.google.com/firestore/docs/query-data/queries) is fairly flexible, also as shown below, but could be slightly more verbose as in our sample app.
 Ironically, Firestore's querying style resembles Cloud NDB more than it does Cloud Datastore.